ubcgif/dcip3d/content/files/model.rst

         Chargeability of the :math:`i^th` cell.
 The chargeability is typically unitless.
 Since chargeability ranges between [0,1), a positivity constraint should be applied.

 :math:`M`
-        The total number of cells in the model and its associated mesh (either octree or tensor).
+        The total number of cells in the model and its associated mesh.